Flakes or Thread‑Like Material Inside Chrom Syringe Barrels - Tech Information

 What Causes the Flakes or Threads?

-• Reducing friction between the plunger and barrel
+• Minimize friction between the plunger and the syringe barrel

-• Ensuring smooth, consistent motion during sample aspiration and dispensing
+• Promote smooth, consistent motion during aspiration and dispensing

-The slip agent is uniformly distributed throughout the plastic and migrates to the surface over time.
-While it is usually invisible to the naked eye, in some cases, it can accumulate and appear as white flakes or fibrous threads, especially when:
+The slip agent is distributed uniformly throughout the plastic and gradually migrates to the surface over time.
+Although this migration is usually invisible, it can occasionally present as white flakes or fibrous threads, particularly when:

-• The plunger is moved repeatedly or aggressively
+• The plunger is moved repeatedly or with excessive force

 • The plunger is removed and reinserted

-• High vacuum or pressure is applied, drawing the material past the sealing surface
+• High vacuum or pressure conditions draw material past the sealing interface

 Is This a Cause for Concern?

-No. These flakes are benign and chemically inert.
-Oleic acid amide is widely used in medical-grade plastics and does not pose a risk to your samples or instrumentation.
-However, visible particulates may raise concerns for users unfamiliar with this characteristic of two-part syringes.
+No. These flakes are chemically inert and non‑reactive, and oleic acid amide is widely used in medical‑grade polymers.
+The presence of this material does not compromise sample integrity or instrument performance.
+However, visible particulates may raise concern for users unfamiliar with this normal characteristic of two‑component syringe assemblies.

 Best Practices to Minimize or Manage This Effect

-• Use syringes as single-use when working with ultra-trace analysis or sensitive detection methods
+• Use syringes as single‑use items in ultra‑trace or highly sensitive applications

-• Inspect syringes visually before use in critical applications
+• Visually inspect syringes before use in critical workflows

-• If visible particulates are present and problematic, consider pre-rinsing the syringe with your mobile phase or sample solvent
+• If particulates are visible and problematic, consider pre‑rinsing with the mobile phase or sample solvent

 Related Articles